Jurickson Profar Player Props: Rockies vs. Guardians

-The Colorado Rockies and Jurickson Profar, who went 2-for-5 with a home run and three RBI last time in action, battle Peyton Battenfield and the Cleveland Guardians at Progressive Field, Tuesday at 6:10 PM ET.
+The Colorado Rockies, including Jurickson Profar (.282 slugging percentage in past 10 games, including zero homers), battle starting pitcher Tanner Bibee and the Cleveland Guardians at Progressive Field, Wednesday at 1:10 PM ET.

-He collected three RBI (going 2-for-5 with a home run) in his previous game against the Guardians.
+In his most recent game he had a hitless performance (0-for-3 with an RBI) against the Guardians.

 Jurickson Profar Game Info & Props vs. the Guardians